-In March 2022, the Company filed a Registration Statement on Form S-3 (the "2022 Shelf Registration Statement"), covering the offering of up to \$125.0 million of common stock, preferred stock, debt securities, warrants, and units, which was declared effective by the SEC in May 2022.
-In March 2022, the Company also entered into a sales agreement (the "March 2022 Sales Agreement") with Cowen as sales agent to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million pursuant to the 2022 Shelf Registration Statement as an "at-the-market" offering under the Securities Act.
+In March 2022, the Company filed a Registration Statement on Form S-3 (the "March 2022 Shelf Registration Statement"), covering the offering of up to \$125.0 million of common stock, preferred stock, debt securities, warrants, and units, which was declared effective by the SEC in May 2022.
+In March 2022, the Company also entered into a sales agreement (the "March 2022 Sales Agreement") with Cowen and Company, LLC ("Cowen") as sales agent to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million pursuant to the March 2022 Shelf Registration Statement as an "at-the-market" offering under the Securities Act (the "March 2022 ATM Offering Program").
 Cowen is entitled to 3.0% of the gross proceeds of any shares of common stock sold under the March 2022 Sales Agreement.
-For the three and six month period ended June 30, 2022, no sales were made under the March 2022 Sales Agreement.
+During the three and nine month period ended September 30, 2022, there were 633,464 shares of the Company's common stock sold pursuant to the March 2022 Sales Agreement and the Company received total net proceeds of approximately \$8.6 million, after deducting commissions and other offering expenses of \$0.3 million.
+On August 17, 2022, the Company entered into Amendment No. 1 (the